huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

 [The magic you are looking for is in the work you are always avoiding.](https://www.youtube.com/shorts/E0SkEQ1e3P0) [The cave you fear to enter holds the treasure you seek.](https://www.goodreads.com/quotes/192665-the-cave-you-fear-to-enter-holds-the-treasure-you) Gather information and confront your fears.

-[If you want to be good, you don't really have a lot of choices.
-It takes what it takes.
-You have to do what you have to do to be successful.](https://m.youtube.com/watch?v=R0CAAlMo3f8) Do what is necessary.
-Do what is required.